Sad1337227/TMPS_Labs/Raports/Raport_lab3.md

   }
 ```
-The last pattern I used is 'Proxy', I used it in Presenter:
+The last pattern I used is `Proxy`, I used it in Presenter:
 ```
 public class PresenterProxy implements PresenterInterface {
   private static Presenter presenter;